Sharafuddin Lutfillaev

-Sharafuddin Lutfillaev (born 9 September 1990) is an Uzbekistani judoka.
+Sharafuddin Lutfillaev (born 9 September 1990) is an Uzbekistani judoka who competes in the –60 kg weight category.
+He has participated in various international judo tournaments and earned medals in significant competitions, including the World Championships and Asian Championships.

+Career achievements

 He won a medal at the 2019 World Judo Championships.

 Personal life

 Sharafuddin Lutfillaev is the first judoka in the Uzbekistan to have NFT.
 Lutfillaev's official NFT was released in April 2022.
+The NFT was created to represent his achievements in judo.